Calgary Personal Injury Lawyers

 Debunking Common Myths About Car Accident Claims in Alberta

-In this article, we intend to debunk some of the most common myths about car accident claims in Alberta so you can navigate the process with confidence.
+This article addresses the most common misconceptions about car accident claims in Alberta and what the facts actually mean for your case, so you can navigate the process with confidence.

 Myth 1: If You’re Partly At-Fault, You Aren’t Entitled to Accident Benefits Coverage and Can’t File a Claim